Military life is a unique profession – potentially rewarding but also emotionally demanding

 A young male seaman once told me he sometimes found places to hide on the ship during off duty times because the act of seeming OK was too much for him to maintain on the mess-deck with all of his mates around him.
 His mother had died nine months before, and he was struggling to come to terms with all his emotions about her loss.
 A common Naval term for the ability to cope with whatever you are presented with is to 'crack on', while discussing your problems is commonly called 'dripping' and is strongly discouraged.

 As a result, those serving personnel and their partners, who came my way, had often bottled up their feelings about loss, relationship breakdown, anxiety or stress for months and sometimes years.
-This response left them feeling disconnected from family and friends and thus unable to relate to self and others.
+This response left them feeling disconnected from family and friends and thus unable to relate to themselves and others.
 Anger is a common response to this feeling of disconnection, and many of my clients felt angry with not only those around them, but also with themselves.
 Stress can also bring on feelings of guilt and self-blame, often because there may be a powerful feeling that others are somehow 'strong' enough to manage emotional pain when the potential client feels they are not.

 The partners of sailors and marines often also suffer stress because of their partner spending lengthy periods of time on deployment, and then coping with re-connection problems when their partner returns.
 Months coping alone with childcare and work and establishing a routine to manage these matters, can lead to feelings of irritation when a partner returns and disrupts this pattern.